 Golden Temple is also known as the Swarna Mandir and the Sri Harmindar Sahib.
-It is definitely the most spiritual place that you can find not just in Amritsar but the entire country.
+It is definitely the most spiritual place that you can find not just in Amritsar but in the entire country.
 It is also considered to be one of the holiest shrines of Sikhism.
 If you ever find yourself in Amritsar, this place is an absolute must-visit.
 Besides being a place of immense architectural and historical interest, the view of the shine is resplendent and is said to bring the visitors a wealth of calm as well as peace.

 2. Wagah Border, Amritsar

 You cannot really visit Amritsar without paying a visit to the popular Wagah Border.
 It is essentially the border between two countries – India and Pakistan.
 Today, it is considered to be a trendy and well-known tourist spot.
-This is due to the grand ceremony of beating retreat that takes place at the Wagah border every single day before the sun sets.
-Countless people visit the border from both the sides day after day to participate in the ceremony.
+This is due to the grand ceremony of beating retreat that takes place at the Wagah border every single day before the sunsets.
+Countless people visit the border from both sides day after day to participate in the ceremony.